RebornOS-Developers/calamares-helper/README.md

 sh test_installer.sh
 ```

-Optionally, you can specify whether you would like to
+Optionally, you can specify whether you would like to run in `offline` or `online` mode by specifying it as the first commandline argument to the above script.
+For example: `sh test_installer.sh offline` or `sh test_installer.sh online`.

+> Note: You can also run the Calamares installer from the desktop icon.
+Search your launcher, start-menu or app-grid for `RebornOS Installer (Calamares)` and launch it by clicking.

 ## 4. Updating